danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 This practice of quantification is something the artist Benjamin Grosser has parodied in his *Demetricator* series,[^Grosser] first published in 2012, which makes all the numbers associated with the metadata disappear.
 The associated "value" of numbers associated with notifications, replies, favorites, and feeds, have all been nullified.
 Or rather, it becomes clear that the clicking produces value and the proof of this is conspicuous by its absence.

 ![](ch4_9.gif)
 :   *Figure 4.9: Benjamin Grosser's Facebook Demetricator, demetricating Likes, Shares, Comments, and Timestamps.
 Original (top), Demetricated (bottom).
-Image courtesy of the artist.*
+Courtesy of the artist*

 Tracking is clearly a big business and comes with its own invisibility cloak.
 In 2013, Facebook conducted a research project about last-minute self-censorship,[^Facebook3] revealing their capability of being able to track even unposted status updates/posts/comments, including erased texts, or images.
 This "residual data," which might be considered "waste material," "digital exhaust," or data exhaust," and yet this data is rich in predictive values.[^zuboff2] The implication is that Facebook is not only interested in capturing what you have posted, but also capturing your thought processes from residual data.
 It is sobering to think that data capture extends to the realm of imagination.